-After the effective date of the Provisions, all non-storm water NPDES dischargers, including all POTW dischargers, would be required to conduct a species sensitivity screening for chronic toxicity either prior to, or within 18 months after the first issuance, reissuance, or reopening (to address toxicity requirements) of the permit.
-The Regional Water Board would have the discretion to require non-storm water NPDES dischargers to conduct a species sensitivity screening for chronic toxicity prior to every subsequent issuance, reissuance, or reopening (to address toxicity requirements) of the permit, but the screening would be required no less than once every ten years.
+After the effective date of the Provisions, all non-storm water NPDES dischargers, including all POTW dischargers, would be required to conduct a species sensitivity screening for chronic toxicity either prior to, or within 18 months after the first issuance, reissuance, renewal, or reopening (if the permit reopening is to address toxicity requirements) of the permit.
+However, the Regional Water Board may allow a discharger to use test data generated within ten years prior to the first issuance, reissuance, renewal, or reopening (if the permit reopening is to address toxicity requirements) of the permit after the effective date of the Provisions, provided that the species sensitivity screening is representative of the effluent, and either: (1) was conducted in accordance with Section IV.B.2.b.iii of the Provisions, or (2) the Regional Water Board accepts the use of the data in the screening, the data were analyzed using the TST, and the screening was conducted using at least one vertebrate, one invertebrate and one aquatic plant/algae from Table 1 of the Provisions.

-The Regional Water Board would have the discretion to require non-storm water NPDES dischargers to conduct a species sensitivity screening for acute toxicity prior to every subsequent issuance, reissuance, or reopening (to address toxicity requirements) of the permit, but the screening would be required no less than once every ten years.
-If there have been any significant changes to the facility or the discharge, a species sensitivity screening should be required prior to the next permit reissuance.
+Regional Water Boards would have the discretion to require non-storm water NPDES dischargers to conduct a species sensitivity screening for chronic toxicity prior to every subsequent issuance, reissuance, renewal, or reopening (if the permit reopening is to address toxicity requirements) of the permit However, following the first permit issuance that occurs after the effective date of the Provisions, the Water Boards may allow non-storm water NPDES discharges to forgo a species sensitivity screening if the discharger has conducted a species sensitivity screening in accordance with Section IV.B.2. b within 15 years of the issuance, reissuance, renewal, or reopening (if the permit reopening is to address toxicity requirements) for that permit and the nature of the effluent has not changed since the last species sensitivity screening was conducted.
+The nature of the effluent may have changed due to modifications in the treatment process at the facility, an increase or significant decrease in the volume of waste water being treated at a facility, or changes to the source of waste coming into a treatment facility, such as the addition of a major industrial source of wastewater.

-The Regional Water Boards would have the discretion to require POTW dischargers to conduct a species sensitivity screening for acute toxicity.
-In making this determination, the Regional Water Board would need to document their reasons in an NPDES fact sheet or an equivalent document.
+The Regional Water Board would have the discretion to require non-storm water NPDES dischargers to conduct a species sensitivity screening for acute toxicity prior to every issuance, reissuance, renewal, or reopening (if the permit reopening is to address toxicity requirements) of the permit If there have been any significant changes to the facility or the discharge since the last species sensitivity screening was conducted, a species sensitivity screening should be required prior to the next permit reissuance.
+In making this determination, the Regional Water Board would need to document the justification in an NPDES fact sheet or an equivalent document.

-For non-storm water NPDES dischargers that are participating in a regional monitoring program (RMP) that has been approved by the Regional Water Board, a species sensitivity screening would still be required either prior to, or within 18 months after the first issuance, reissuance, or reopening (to address toxicity requirements) of the permit.
-However, after the NPDES dischargers in the RMP completed the initial species sensitivity screening, the Regional Water Board would then have the discretion to waive the requirement for the NPDES discharger participating in a RMP to conduct a species sensitivity screening no less than once every ten years as long as:

-The discharger has conducted a valid species sensitivity screening using test methods and statistical analysis required by the Provisions; and

-The nature of the effluent has not changed since the last species sensitivity screening.

-RMPs track and evaluate toxicity and contaminants of emerging concern on a regionwide basis so that dischargers and Regional Water Boards can respond quickly to toxicity in test samples.
-By working closely with RMPs, Regional Water Boards can evaluate if the selected most sensitive species continue to be appropriate and if a species sensitivity screening is warranted.
-Any potential cost savings from a reduced amount of species sensitivity screening may be used to fund regional monitoring or studies to better protect the environment from potential toxicants.

 Comparison of Current Conditions and the Preferred Option